Nethereum/Nethereum/src/Nethereum.ABI.Autogen/nuget/readme.txt

 <!--
-To enable Nethereum to generate dotnet code from Solidity contracts
- - Create a Nethereum.ABI.Autogen.config file in the root of your project
+Example Nethereum.ABI.Autogen config file below (with only mandatory values) This file would need to go in the root of the target project -->
- - add your solidity contract and code generation configuration
- - use the xml below as a reference
--->

 <GeneratorConfiguration xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xmlns:xsd="http://www.w3.org/2001/XMLSchema">